-Chronic absenteeism is red on the dashboard.
+Attendance is a critical data point for school improvement in our District.
+If students miss school, they miss out on education, social skill development, and other opportunities.
+The LEA as a whole performed in the Very High category (64.9%) for Chronic Absenteeism.
+The prompt references attendance, but only to previous year's color performance.
+Chronic absenteeism was red on previous years' dashboards; although that data was not on the present dashboard our ADA and local measures of attendance continue to show a need to improve attendance for our students.
 The ideal color for all data points on the Dashboard is blue and until attendance reaches greater than 95% at each school, it is important to focus on improving attendance.
 It is clear that attendance patterns set in TK-8th grades often continue into high school, so improving the attendance of those younger students who are chronically absent has been a focus of attention for our change initiatives.
 The District's data analysis team has identified several primary drivers for change including support for basic needs such as sleep, routine, transportation, making school more engaging, improving social skills and connections, better relationships between students, staff, families, and community, and recruiting and retaining dedicated staff.
 Work on chronic absenteeism and attendance rates can create powerful change through consequent improvement on many other data points, since "students who miss school miss out" on lessons and social connections.
-Suspension, Graduation rates, and College and Career Indicators are in the orange zone.
-Suspension rates are targeted in our CCEIS plans, with root cause analysis with stakeholders indicating a need to address areas such as school climate, the policies, procedures, and practices particularly in the areas of discipline and the development and implementation of the district's Multi-Tiered System of Supports (MTSS) and data management and analysis.
-Graduation rates and College and Career Indicators are in the orange level; with a small number of students measured (51 students in 2019), having only 2 not graduate puts the district into the orange level.
+Homeless students suspension rate (14.8% = Very High) is two levels lower than the LEA as a whole (4.1% = Medium) Suspension rates are targeted in our CCEIS plans, with root cause analysis with stakeholders indicating a need to address areas such as school climate, the policies, procedures, and practices particularly in the areas of discipline and the development and implementation of the district's Multi-Tiered System of Supports (MTSS) and data management and analysis.
 Each of our students is important in a small district like Southern Humboldt Joint Unified and the leadership team will be tasked with identifying the likely reasons these students did not graduate and shoring up supports to prevent that outcome for future students who may find themselves in a similar situation.
 Facilities:

 Most of the District's students attend newly modernized schools in Redway and Miranda.
 The District's new high school, Casterlin High, requires new modular buildings to support the different educational needs of the 9th-12th grade students there, for example for Career Technical Education classes and laboratory sciences.
 In Miranda, the school library has been remodeled to include a Wellness Center with mental, emotional, social and physical health supports.
-The "old junior high" are also identified as in need of facility improvement.
+The "old junior high" is the focus of a feasibility study to determine if the site is appropriate for state-funded workforce housing for school staff.
 Continuing regular maintenance, beautification, and upkeep of all of our school campuses is important to our stakeholders.